ujjvalraghavendral/ujjvalraghavendral/README.md

 ## Hi there 👋

-I’m **Ujjval Raghavendra L**, a final-year Electronics and Communication Engineering student at VIT Vellore.
+I’m **Ujjval Raghavendra L**, a B.Tech in Electronics and Communication Engineering graduate from VIT Vellore.

-- 👯 I’m looking to collaborate on anything related to **Electronics, VLSI, and Embedded Systems**
+- 👯 I’m looking to collaborate on anything related to **Electronics & VLSI**
 - 📫 How to reach me: **ujjvalraghavendral@gmail.com**
 - 🎉 HacktoberFest: [holopin.me/ujjvalraghavendral](https://holopin.me/ujjvalraghavendral)